Lesson 1.2: Basics of Functional K

 Exercises

-1. Extend the definition in lesson-02-a.k with the addition of blackberries and kiwis.
-For simplicity, blackberries are black and kiwis are green.
+1. Extend the definition in lesson-02-d.k with the addition of blackberries.
+For simplicity, consider blackberries to be black and kiwis to be green.
 Then compile your definition and test that your additional fruits are correctly handled by the colorOf function.

 2. Create a new definition which defines an outfit as a multi-argument constructor consisting of a hat, shirt, pants, and shoes.
-Define a new sort, Boolean, with two constructors, true and false.
-Each of hat, shirt, pants, and shoes will have a single argument (a color), either black or white.
+Define a new sort Boolean with two constructors, true and false.
+Productions for hat, shirt, pants, and shoes will have a single argument each—a color, either black or white.
 Then define an outfitMatching function that will return true if all the pieces of the outfit are the same color.
 You do not need to define the case that returns false.
-Write some tests that your function behaves the way you expect.
+Execute your program on different values to see that your function behaves the way you expect.

 Next lesson